What is a dividend?

 What is the dividend tax-free allowance?

-As an individual, you can currently receive maximum dividends without paying income tax of £2,000.
-This amount is in addition to your personal income tax allowance of £12,570 (2021/22).
+As an individual, you can currently receive maximum dividends of £1,000 without paying income tax.
+This amount is in addition to your personal income tax allowance of £12,570 for the 2023/24 tax year.
+The dividend tax-free allowance is being reduced for the tax year 2024/25, reducing to £500 on the 6th April 2024.

 |Income tax band||Dividend tax rate|